*Updated Jan 2017*

-This small bar next to Clifton Down station has gone through more incarnations than (allegedly) your average Buddhist, and as much as I miss the lovely vibe of Charlie’s Bar, I’m already won over by the amazing presentation (cocktails come served in array of vessels including Wellington boots, owl mugs and even a miniature toilet), the Bond-inspired decor (including a gun cage) and the lovely staff.
+This small bar next to Clifton Down station has gone through more incarnations than (allegedly) your average Buddhist, and I’ve been won over by the amazing presentation (cocktails come served in array of vessels including Wellington boots, owl mugs and even a miniature toilet), the Bond-inspired decor (including a gun cage) and the lovely staff.
 However these cocktails go beyond mere gimmicks – they’re damn tasty too.

 What to drink: ‘Welcome to Kentucky, Have a Nice Day’ – a blend of Jim Beam, ginger & plum infusion, yuzu juice and matcha tea, served in a Chinese takeaway box with crispy noodles sprinkled on top.

 Lively cocktails, dancing and craft beer fun times in Clifton Village – upstairs for seating and supping of some strong beverages, downstairs for boodying on into the night (or reserving for your own private cocktail-tastic party).

 What to drink: Anything strong, the stronger the better in their eyes.
 Failing that, their House Martini (Blackwoods Gin, Lillet Blanc and lemon bitters) is a sure-fire winner.